Skip to main content

 My story

 I am raising money for The Seafarers' Charity (formerly King George's Fund for Sailors) by sailing around the whole Great Britain & Ireland, attempting to visit every harbour with a Harbour Master between 2019 and 2024.
-Starting in Dartmouth in March 2019, I have so far sailed around GB.
-In 2023 I tackle The Channel Islands, Isle of Man and Ireland.
+Starting in Dartmouth in March 2019, my last harbour was Drogheda, Co Louth.

-I interview each Harbour Master and record information about their harbour and their varied job and posting it on Instagram (@harbourmastersailingchallenge) as I sail along.
-I attempt to sail into each harbour - but where that is not possible I visit the Harbour Master on foot.
+I interviewed each Harbour Master and recorded information about their harbour and their varied job and am posting it on Instagram (@harbourmastersailingchallenge) as I sail along.
+I attempted to sail into each harbour - but where that was not possible I visited the Harbour Master on foot.

 I am supporting The Seafarers' Charity in memory of my father Peter, who was in the Royal Navy.
 They also support men's mental health having suffered depression myself, and which I am keen to promote.